Updated: January 22, 2024; May 16, 2022

 How to Get Started with Data Visualization

-Start with Google Data Studio, the easiest data visualization tool for the uninitiated.
+Start with Google Looker Studio (GLS), the easiest data visualization tool for the uninitiated.
 This tool, along with connectors from third-party websites, enables you to pull in data from all of your tools, including Google Ads, Google Search Console, Facebook, Instagram, YouTube, and more.

 Awesome!
 But what data points do you need see?
-Before you jump into GDS, spend some time thinking about exactly what you want to measure, visualize and analyze.
+Before you jump into GLS, spend some time thinking about exactly what you want to measure, visualize and analyze.

 Data Visualization Strategy